 Colleges and universities in the US have established varying codes of behavior for student athletes.
 At some institutions, these codes can be long and detailed, governing many aspects of behavior that have little or no connection to sports.
 Common issues covered by behavior policies include academic standing, dress codes and grooming, and drug and alcohol use, as well as how the athlete must behave in games and practices.
 Violations of these policies may lead to discipline, such as suspension or even dismissal from a team.
 College athletes sometimes challenge behavior policies in court, but they usually face an uphill battle.

-Many of these challenges allege violations of the constitutional rights of due process and equal protection.
+Some of these challenges have alleged violations of the constitutional rights of due process and equal protection.
 In a due process challenge, the athlete asserts that they have a property right to participate in college sports, so they are entitled to due process protections before the school can remove that right.
+However, most courts have ruled that constitutional due process does not provide for a property right to participate in school sports.
 In an equal protection challenge, the athlete asserts that the behavior policy discriminates between groups of students.
-However, most courts have ruled that constitutional due process does not provide for a property right to participate in school sports.
-Courts usually have reviewed equal protection challenges under the lenient standard of rational basis review, unless a policy discriminates against students of certain races, national origins, religions, or other "suspect classifications."
-Rational basis review requires the challenger to show that a behavior policy is not rationally related to a legitimate school interest, which is hard to prove.
+Courts usually have reviewed equal protection challenges under the lenient standard of rational basis review.
+This requires the challenger to show that a behavior policy is not rationally related to a legitimate school interest.
+A higher level of scrutiny may apply if a policy discriminates against students of certain races, national origins, religions, or other "suspect classifications."

 Free Speech Challenges

 The First Amendment of the Constitution protects freedom of speech, expression, and association.
 A college athlete might bring a First Amendment challenge to behavior policies such as restrictions on dress or grooming, limits on the content of social media posts, or a ban on attendance at events where others are consuming alcohol.
 Courts often review these challenges more rigorously than equal protection or due process challenges.
 In some cases, they may apply enhanced scrutiny rather than rational basis review.